Pat Cummins

 Cummins made his Test debut at the age of 18 in 2011.
-Injuries then forced him out of international cricket until 2015, and out of Test cricket until 2017.
-After the completion of the 2019 cricket season, Cummins was awarded both the Allan Border Medal for best Australian cricketer of the year and was named the ICC Test cricketer of the year.
+Injuries then forced him out of international cricket until 2015, and out of Test cricket until 2018.
+After the completion of the 2018–19 home cricket season in the Australian summer, Cummins was awarded with the Allan Border Medal in recognition of being the best performing Australian cricketer of the year and was also nominated ICC Men's Test Cricketer of the Year in 2019.
+He was appointed as Australia's Test captain on a permanent basis in November 2021.
+In 2023, he was awarded the Sir Garfield Sobers Trophy by the ICC.

 Early life

-Cummins grew up in Mount Riverview in the Blue Mountains with his two brothers and two sisters.
+Cummins grew up in Mount Riverview in the Blue Mountains west of Sydney with his two brothers and two sisters.
 He attended St Paul's Grammar School.
 As a child he idolised Brett Lee, with whom he later briefly played domestic and international cricket.

-At the age of three, Cummins lost the top of his middle finger on his dominant right hand when his sister accidentally slammed a door on it.
+At the age of three Cummins lost the top of his middle finger on his dominant right hand when his sister accidentally slammed a door on it.

 Cummins played junior cricket for the Glenbrook-Blaxland Cricket Club in the Blue Mountains before playing first-grade cricket for Penrith District Cricket Club in 2010.
 That same year, Cummins represented NSW in the National Under-17 championships and later the NSW Under-19 side.

 Early career

 In the preliminary final of the 2010–11 KFC Twenty20 Big Bash against Tasmania, Cummins took 4 for 16 and was named Man of the Match.
 He finished as the equal leading wicket-taker in the tournament.

-In March 2011, Cummins made his first-class debut against Tasmania, aged 17.
+In March 2011 Cummins made his first-class debut against Tasmania, aged 17.
 He returned figures of 2/80.
 Cummins played the final three matches of the 2010/11 Sheffield Shield season, including the final where he bowled 65 overs for the match.
 He was later ruled out of the Australia A tour of Zimbabwe due to a back injury.